 Fortunately there is a fix which will allow you to stream Test Match Special and all sports broadcasts without problem.
 The solution is the same for accessing iPlayer abroad and requires you to change your IP address to a UK based one before you connect.
-It should be noted that although a simple proxy server will work for most iPlayer programmes, they won’t work for the Live streaming content, where you’ll need an advanced VPN service like . .
+It should be noted that although a simple proxy server used to work for most iPlayer programmes, they don’t actually work anymore since the BBC cracked down on them.
+Now for full access to Test match special live abroad and all the other UK TV content, then you’ll need an advanced VPN service like the following.

-Here’s how it works (although the title says USA it works in any country).
+Here’s how it works with Identity Cloaker, although the process is very much the same whichever VPN you choose (although the title says USA it works in any country).

 When the VPN is enabled your current location and IP address is switched to a UK based one meaning that you’ll receive the UK version of the BBC website and where all the links will work without problem.
 Interestingly this also allows access to all the hundreds of local radio broadcasts which is useful if you like to listen to football commentaries from the lower leagues.
 If you leave the server connected to a UK one you can in fact use any of the UK TV sites plus watch all the BBC live too.